kiriakos2004/ml_assign_Democritos/README.md

 url: "https://msc-ai.iit.demokritos.gr/en".

   This project is a web service where a user can calculate the fuel consumption of a certain ship for a specific trip by importing the values that specify it.
+An ML model predicting the main engine's fuel consumption has been fitted to hystorical data that consist the dataset.csv (attached).
+The total number of instaces is 263511 and the number of attributes is 65.